Shade and Woodland Plants Group

 Reference: Your last name and HPS membership number (please make sure you include this so we can link your payment to your application).
 Your membership number has 6 digits, starting with the figure 8, and can be obtained by contacting firstname.lastname@example.org

-Postal application Please download and complete the Application form (pdf file) and send it with a cheque payable to ‘HPS Shade and Woodland Plants Group’ to the Membership Secretary at the address given on the form.
+Please download and complete the application form and send it with a cheque payable to ‘HPS Shade and Woodland Plants Group’ to the Membership Secretary at the address given on the form.